 Firstly, make sure to turn off the supply of that line.
-Secondly, grab the valve with your hand and rotate it anticlockwise to loosen and remove it.
+Grab the valve with your hand and rotate it anticlockwise to loosen and remove it.
 Next, remove the plug or cover with the cap to loosen all its components.
-Then wash all the parts.
+Then, wash all the parts.
 After that, reassemble the parts and install them where it was before.

-[Note: Use check valve at the inlet to prevent dirt entries and clogging.]
+[Note: Use the check valve at the inlet to prevent dirt entries and clogging.]

 How To Replace

 Replacement is needed when the valve is leaking.
 However, sometimes a simple change can do well without any replacement.
 That is changing the O ring washer.